RedPointGlobal/redpoint-aml/README.md

 ![RG](https://user-images.githubusercontent.com/42842390/158004336-60f07c05-7e5d-420e-87a6-22c5ac206fb6.jpg)
 ## Redpoint Automated Machine Learning (AML) - Deployment on Kubernetes
-AML gives you the ability to use machine learning on your data without requiring data scientist-level expertise.
+Redpoint Automated Machine Learning (AML) revolutionizes the way you apply machine learning to your data.
+It's designed to simplify and streamline the process, making advanced machine learning accessible even if you don't have extensive data science expertise.

-In this guide, we take a Step-by-Step deployment of Redpoint Automated Machine Learning (AML) on Kubernetes using HELM.
+This guide will walk you through a step-by-step deployment of Redpoint AML on a Kubernetes environment, using Helm for efficient and manageable deployment.

-The diagram below shows the deployment architecture
+Below, is a detailed diagram illustrating the deployment architecture.
+This visual representation will help you understand how Redpoint AML integrates within your Kubernetes infrastructure, ensuring a smooth and successful deployment
 ![803174cf-6ab4-4c8a-998c-7b959ee6b31c](https://user-images.githubusercontent.com/42842390/197833963-45b725f0-947e-4884-914b-c6942d6d883d.png)

 ### Table of Contents